-In 2014, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Sawhney and Mr. Chadha, is an "independent director" as defined under applicable NASDAQ rules.
-In making such determination, our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
+In June and July 2014, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Sawhney and Mr. Chadha, is an "independent director" as defined under applicable NASDAQ rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange

+Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
+In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
 Dr. Sawhney is not an independent director under these rules because he is our President and Chief Executive Officer.
+Mr. Chadha is not an independent director under these rules because he is our President and Chief Executive Officer.
 Mr. Chadha is not an independent director under these rules because of a compensation committee interlock with Axtria, Inc., or Axtria.
 See "-Compensation Committee Interlocks and Insider Participation" for additional information.
+In determining the independence of the members of our audit committee, our board of directors considered that SV Life Sciences, an entity in which Mr. Garvey serves as Managing Partner and Chairman, is the beneficial owner of approximately 15.1% of our outstanding common stock prior to this offering and that Versant Ventures, an entity in which Mr. Warden serves as Managing Director, is the beneficial owner of approximately 19.0% of our outstanding common stock prior to this offering.